NOAA-FIMS/FIMSRTMB/README.md

 # Overview

 This fork represents an RTMB extension of the NOAA Fisheries Integrated Modeling System (FIMS).
 Users can access functions within FIMS to build their own custom fisheries models using RTMB.
-An example is provided in the vignettes, RTMB-demo.
-Currently, the only function available is logisitic selectivity.
-Please see detailed instructions below on how to make a FIMS function available for RMTB.
-Note that this fork does not run a FIMS model, it only accesses FIMS functions.
+Examples are provided in the [vignettes](https://noaa-fims.github.io/FIMSRTMB/articles/index.html).
+Currently, the only two functions available is logisitic selectivity and Beverton-Holt recruitment.
+Please see detailed instructions in [RTMB_add_module](https://noaa-fims.github.io/FIMSRTMB/articles/RTMB_add_module.html) on how to make a FIMS function available for RMTB.

+**Note that this fork does not run a FIMS model, it only accesses FIMS functions.
 See the [FIMS](https://noaa-fims.github.io/FIMS/) main repo for details on the FIMS R package.

 Users and developers are welcome to submit ideas or questions using the [GitHub Discussion Board](https://github.com/NOAA-FIMS/FIMS/discussions).
 The [Discussion Board](https://github.com/NOAA-FIMS/FIMS/discussions) is a place for **all** members of the assessment and open-source software community to ask and answer questions, share updates, have open-ended conversations, and follow along on decisions affecting FIMS.
 If you happen to find a bug, please report it to the issues page in this [FIMSRTMB fork](https://github.com/NOAA-FIMS/FIMSRTMB/issues).